JackAdams/meteor-editable-json/README.md

 This will turn the current data context into an editable block of JSON.

-After editing _(editing won't have any effect on the data context or make any database writes)_, you can retrieve the modified JSON, as a javascript object, with:
+After editing _(which won't have any effect on the data context or make any database writes)_, you can retrieve the modified JSON, as a javascript object, with:

 ```
 EditableJSON.retrieve();